-We support issuance of this order, in its entirety.
-As noted in the U.S. NRC Strategic Plan, initiatives such as the Government Performance and Results Act challenge Federal agencies to become more effective and efficient and to justify their budget requests with demonstrated program results.
-The drive to improve performance in government, coupled with increasing licensing workload, clearly indicates a need for the agency to become more effective and efficient in light of these demands.
+The U.S. NRC Strategic Plan recognizes that initiatives such as the Government Performance and Results Act challenge Federal agencies to become more effective and efficient and to justify their budget requests with demonstrated program results.
+The NRC must strive to become more effective and efficient in light of the increasing licensing workload and the drive to improve performance in government.
 With this in mind, the NRC has formally adopted strategic goals in the area of organizational excellence, including the following: "NRC actions are high quality, efficient, timely, and realistic, to enable the safe and beneficial use of radioactive materials."